 18.A34 Mathematical Problem Solving (Putnam Seminar)

-Instructor: Yufei Zhao (see website for contact info)
+Instructor: Yufei Zhao (see link for contact info)

 Please include “18.A34” in the subject line of your emails

 This is a first-year seminar that prepares students for the Putnam Mathematical Competition, and with a focus on developing mathematical communication and presentation skills.
 This seminar is fast-paced and is targeted for students with previous experience in mathematical Olympiads, though others may benefit as well.
 (Units: 2-0-4)